jaredleclaire/td_ledhead/README.md

 Planned features:

 Current
--product database (pull from AT?)
+-product database (pull from AT?) & SOP generation
--SOP generation

 Near
 -method to place half tiles on specific row/column